matrix-org/synapse/docs/turn-howto.rst

 Your home server configuration file needs the following extra keys:

- 1. "turn_uris": This needs to be a comma-separated list of public-facing URIs for your TURN server to be given out to your clients.
+ 1. "turn_uris": This needs to be a yaml list of public-facing URIs for your TURN server to be given out to your clients.
 Add separate entries for each transport your TURN server supports.